Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Eligibility:

-• Foreign nationals can purchase property, subject to strict regulations (Lex Koller & Lex Weber).
+- Foreign nationals can purchase property, subject to strict regulations (Lex Koller & Lex Weber).
+Read more in the Switzerland mortgage guide.

-• Mortgages available, but banks require significant financial assets and strong income.
+- Mortgages are available, but banks typically require significant financial assets, strong income and a conservative affordability profile.

 Mortgage Types:

-• Variable-Rate Mortgages: Flexible, tied to SARON (Swiss base rate) plus margin.
+- Variable-Rate Mortgages: Flexible, typically tied to SARON (Swiss reference rate) plus margin.

-• Interest-Only Mortgages: Common for high-net-worth clients, with pledged asset collateral required.
+- Interest-Only Mortgages: Common for high-net-worth clients, often alongside pledged asset collateral and/or private banking arrangements.

 Mortgage Process Timeline: